caribank/yawarana-sketch/output/github/README.md

 Verbs are inflected for person with a set of prefixes, shown in
 \[Table\].
-First and second person prefixes show ergative alignment, expressing S and P. \[todo: count cases of expressing A\] Intransitive verbs are not overtly inflected for third person, while transitive verbs show an optional *ta-* in 3\>3 scenarios.\[todo: mentionworthy that this is not in alternation with preceding NPs\]
+First and second person prefixes show ergative alignment, expressing S and P. Intransitive verbs are not overtly inflected for third person, while transitive verbs show an optional *ta-* in 3\>3 scenarios.\[todo: mentionworthy that this is not in alternation with preceding NPs\]

 |     | INTR      | TR             |
 |:----|:----------|:---------------|